kubeflow/website/content/en/docs/gke/private-clusters.md

 * Google Container Registry (GCR) images can't be pulled.

-  * This likely indicates an issue with access to private GCR; this could be an issue with
+  * This likely indicates an issue with access to private GCR.
+This could be because of:

     * DNS configurations: Check that the `DNSRecordSet` and `DNSManagedZone` CNRM resources are in a ready state.
     * Routes - Ensure any default route to the internet has a larger value for the priority